How Slapping Water Became A Shaolin Training Method

-There once was a man named Tai Kwei who lived in a small village in China.
-The village that Tai Kwei lived in was owned by a selfish and greedy landlord.
-This landlord would charge all of the people who lived in the village a great amount of money just to live and do business in his village.
+A man named Tai Kwei lived in a small village in China.
+The landlord of the village was very selfish and greedy.
+The landlord charged all of the village people a great amount of money just to live and do business in his village.

-The people of the village were all very downcast and desperate.
-They were all made very poor by the high prices of the selfish landlord.
+The people of the village were very downcast and desperate.
+As a result, they were very poor by the high prices of the selfish landlord.

-When Tai Kwei reached Shaolin, the master of the temple agreed to let him live and train there.
-The master called for a large barrel to be brought out.
-The barrel was filled with water and the priest then gave Tai Kwei instructions.
-He was to hit the surface of the water with all his strength.
-Tai Kwei decided that this was a simple task and leaned over to hit the water with all his strength.
+Luckily, the master of the temple agreed to let Tai Kwei live and train there.
+The monk brought out a large barrel of water.
+The priest then gave Tai Kwei instructions.
+Tai Kwei was to slap the surface of the water with all his strength.

-He slapped the surface and splashed water in all directions.
-The master told him to continue hitting the water for the rest of the day.
-The barrel was refilled each time the water level dropped too low.
+Furthermore, the master told him to continue slapping water for the rest of the day.
+With no hesitation, Tai Kwei slapped the surface and splashed water in all directions.
+Throughout the day, the barrel was refilled with water each time the water level dropped too low.

 The next day Tai Kwei was told to continue his exercise.
-This stretched into weeks and then into months.
-Tai Kwei pounded the water furiously every day even though he had his doubts about why the master had asked him to do this task.
+Surprisingly, this stretched into weeks and then into months.
+Although he had his doubts, Tai Kwei slapped the water furiously every day.

-Finally, after two long years of hitting a barrel full of water he could take it no longer.
-He was angry that he had come all this long way and had not learned any kung fu yet.
-While sitting at the table for dinner Tai Kwei stood up and spoke to the master.
-“I have been hitting that barrel of water for nearly two years.
+Finally, after two long years of slapping water in the barrel, he could take it no longer.
+In due time, Tai Kwei became angry that he had come all this long way and had not learned any kung fu.
+One night, while sitting at the table for dinner Tai Kwei stood up and spoke to the master.
+He said, "I have been slapping that barrel of water for nearly two years.
 I came here to learn kung fu and in all that time I have learned nothing!"
 In anger, he pounded his fist on the dinner table.
-To his complete surprise the sturdy wooden table broke in two with the force of his blow.
+To his complete surprise, the sturdy wooden table broke in two with the force of his blow.

-Tai Kwei left Shaolin temple and went back to his village where he helped all of the people who lived there.
-The landlord was so afraid of Tai Kwei's new skills that he no longer charged the people of his village unreasonable rents and everyone was able to live happily ever after.
+After a few years, Tai Kwei left Shaolin temple and went back to his village where he helped all of the people who lived there.
+The landlord was afraid of Tai Kwei's new skills.
+As a result, the landlord no longer charged the people of his village unreasonable rents and everyone was able to live happily ever after.